Ayms/bitcoin-transactions/README.md

 ## Support

-If you experience some issues with this module, please email at the github address or contact peersm com, or post an issue
+If you experience some issues with this module, please email at the github address or email contact peersm com, or post an issue

 ## Quick Start guide